dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 ------------------------

 The :py:func:`Vehicle.set_mavlink_callback() <droneapi.lib.Vehicle.set_mavlink_callback>` method provides asynchronous
-notification when any *MAVLink* packet is received from this vehicle.
+notification when any *MAVLink* packet is received by this vehicle.
+The notification can be stopped by calling :py:func:`unset_mavlink_callback() <droneapi.lib.Vehicle.unset_mavlink_callback>` to remove the callback.

 .. tip::

     Use :ref:`attribute observers <vehicle_state_observe_attributes>` instead of this method where possible.

-The code snippet below shows how to set a “demo” callback function as the callback handler:
+The code snippet below shows how to set and clear a "demo" callback function as the callback handler:

 .. code:: python